-Urinary • Blood in your water (urine) or kidney problems.
+UrinaryBlood in your water (urine) or kidney

-Other

-- Thirst, fever, feeling tired or
+problems.
+Other Thirst, fever, feeling tired or generally

-- generally unwell.

-- A sore mouth or mouth ulcers.
+unwell.
+A sore mouth or mouth ulcers.

-- Muscle pain or weakness.

-- Problems for women in getting pregnant.
+- Muscle pain or weakness. - Problems for women in getting pregnant.
 'Systemic lupus erythematosus' (SLE).
 Signs include fever, rash, problems with your kidneys and joint pain.

-- Enlarged lymph nodes and other body organs involvement (Drug Reaction with Eosinophilia and Systemic Symptoms which is also ĥnown as DRESS).

 If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.